nyu-wireless/mmwRobotNav/README.md

 strongest path in real ray tracing data set.</em>
 </p>

-## Wireless-Assisted Robotic Navigation Integration With NEURAL-SLAM
+## Wireless-Assisted Robotic Navigation Integration with Neural SLAM
 Of course, the link state and the path estimate are not known a priori by the mobile agent.
 We thus propose to use the link state classification along with the estimated SNR